Registering a stillbirth in Nottingham

 A still-born child is a child born after the 24th week of pregnancy who did not breathe or show any other signs of life.
 When a child is stillborn the midwife or doctor will issue a medical certificate of stillbirth which will be used to register the stillbirth.

-You can register a stillbirth that has occurred within the city boundaries at the Queen's Medical Centre, City Hospital or the Nottingham register office at the Council House.
+You can register a stillbirth that has occurred within the city boundaries at the Nottingham Register Office at the Council House.

 A stillbirth normally needs to be registered within 42 days, and at the latest within three months.
 You can book an appointment by telephone on 0115 841 5554